Nate Lowe Player Props: Rangers vs. Yankees

-The Texas Rangers, including Nate Lowe (.395 slugging percentage in past 10 games, including zero home run), battle starting pitcher Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Nate Lowe (.263 batting average in his past 10 games, with three doubles, a home run, six walks and four RBI) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Jhony Brito.
+First pitch is at 7:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Yankees.
+In his previous game he had a one-hit performance (1-for-4) against the Yankees.

 Nate Lowe Game Info & Props vs. the Yankees